 I didn’t want anyone to worry about me.
 People were walking around me on eggshells.
 Some were treating me with kid gloves even.
 I just wanted to avoid people at all cost.

-But after several months of refocusing, realigning, Reiki studying, and lots of personal development coaching, I’ve begun to turn my life around and deal with my many issues.
+But after several months of refocusing, realigning, studying Reiki, and lots of personal development coaching, I’ve begun to turn my life around and deal with my many issues.

 Find a quiet place where you can do the following exercise and really look at yourself with open eyes and an open heart.
 Make sure that you can do this exercise uninterrupted; somewhere away from screaming kids, noisy roommates, and barking dogs.
 You may even want to put some calming music on that soothes you but doesn’t put you to sleep.
 I like to listen to Meditative Mind playlists on YouTube.